LAStools/LAStools/bin/lasvoxel_README.txt

 -step_z 0.5                          : set the vertical z spacing of the grid to 0.5
--step_z_infinite                     : sets the vertical z spacing to infinite (-> one layer of voxels) -compute_mean_xyz                    : compute averaged coordinate for output voxels -compute_IDs_and_voxel_table         : https://groups.google.com/d/topic/lastools/Nc-rN5OuxY8/discussion
--ilay                                : apply all LASlayers found in corresponding *.lay file on read -ilay 3                              : apply first three LASlayers found in corresponding *.lay file on read
+-step_z_infinite                     : sets the vertical z spacing to infinite (-> one layer of voxels) -compute_mean_xyz                    : compute averaged coordinate for output voxels -empty_voxels                        : also output voxels without returns but give them intensity of zero -compute_IDs_and_voxel_table         : https://groups.google.com/d/topic/lastools/Nc-rN5OuxY8/discussion -ilay                                : apply all LASlayers found in corresponding *.lay file on read -ilay 3                              : apply first three LASlayers found in corresponding *.lay file on read